Rule-34/App/README.md

 # API

-This PWA uses a JSON wrapper for various Rule 34 XML APIs, it is developed and mantained by me, and can be found [here](https://github.com/VoidlessSeven7/Rule-34-App-Original-API).
+This App uses a JSON wrapper for various Rule 34 XML APIs, it is developed and mantained by me, and can be found [here](https://github.com/VoidlessSeven7/Rule-34-App-Original-API).

 ## Future